(EAHSC Blue Book 2021) will be applied in their entirety.

 19. Handlers will be neatly dressed.
 They may wear any costume normally worn in their country of origin.
 Handlers will not wear clothes carrying any form of advertising which discloses the connection of the horse they are handling.

 20. The judge(s) may request that the ringmaster order any horse that is not under control and/or displays dangerous behaviours to be withdrawn and the horse shall be disqualified.

-22. Exhibits are to be judged standing, walking and trotting.
+21. Exhibits are to be judged standing, walking and trotting.
 No more than three circles will be permitted in each individual presentation.
-Handlers who do not comply with the ring master's instructions regarding the above may be given a Yellow/Red card by the ring master.
+Handlers who do not comply with the ring master’s instructions regarding the above may be given a Yellow/Red card by the ring master.

 b) Exhibits that appear late (missing the walk around the ring) will be excluded from the class.

 23. a) Stallions and colts aged three years and over may be shown wearing bridles and bits that are both secure and comfortable for the horse.
 All bridles without bits are equally to be both secure and comfortable for the horse.

 Any horse that is not under control and/or displays dangerous behaviour anywhere on the showground will be disqualified.